-The Nominations Committee nominates a slate of candidates to run for the offices of the Association and for membership on the Board of Trustees, in competitive elections held in the fall.
+The Governance Committee nominates a slate of candidates to run for the offices of the Association and for membership on the Board of Trustees, in competitive elections held in the fall.
 The slate of nominees is finalized by the Board of Trustees.

 The Publications Committee considers and recommends programs and policies for the publications of the Association including the Law & Society Review.
 The general editor is a member of the Committee, but the Committee is separate from the Editorial Board of the Review.